Browse help topics

 - One Daily page: optional, only when today needs more detail.

-- One Notes page: the place for messy thoughts, project details, or lists you do not want to lose.
+- One Notes page: the place for messy thoughts, project details, or lists you want to find again.

 - One Template copy: choose only one reusable page to try first, such as a tracker, routine, kanban, study, finance, or project page.